June 2020. California.

 First Drive: Yesterday we tested out our Model Y on a 180 mile day trip to the California coast.
 This was a good trip to get the kids (and ourselves) out of our current routine.
 The trip was 90 miles one way, 75 miles on major highways, 15 miles through towns and along Route 1.
 The Model Y drives smooth, powerful, and quiet.
 The car feels solid, we really like it.
 Seats are comfortable.
 Controls all the same as in the Model 3.
 The storage space in the back is big: it will be large enough for our family’s needs.

-Model Y Rated Range: Tesla advertises an estimated range of 316 miles and my first impression is that’s a slight overestimate for the average driver.
+Model Y Rated Range: Tesla advertises an estimated range of 316 miles and my first impression is that’s an overestimate for the average driver.
 In general I drive slow and keep to the right lane.
 On this trip of 180 miles I averaged 240 Wh/Mile, which is about rated-range – but again let me point out that was with me driving slowly.
 I started with 90% SOC (283 miles), drove 180 miles and returned home with 96 miles of rated range in the pack.

 We’ve done this same trip several times in our Model 3 (long range RWD).
-Same route, same weather, same driver and I always get a good bit more than rated range in our Model 3.
-This makes me think the average driver may not get 316 miles of range in the long-range AWD Model Y. And this shouldn’t be a surprise.
+Same route, same weather, same driver and I always get more than rated range in the Model 3.
+This makes me think the average driver won’t get 316 miles of range in the long-range AWD Model Y. And this shouldn’t be a surprise.
 After all, it’s a larger car, has larger wheels.
 Of course this was our first trip.
 My wife uses the Model Y as a daily driver, is closer to the average driver than I am, and she gets about 280 Wh/Mile.
 We’ll see how things go over time, and of course YMMV.
 But, I’ve been driving a Model 3 for two years, and based on that I’d guess around 275-280 miles for the Model Y is a realistic range estimate for the average person.

 That said, the range of the Model Y will meet our needs.
 In two years of driving the Model 3 the longest we have driven between charging sessions was 235 miles.
 Moreover, on a recent 2700 mile road trip I averaged 150 miles between Supercharger stops.
 So 280 miles – if that ends up being real world range – will more than meet our needs for daily life, weekend day trips, and on long road trips using Tesla Superchargers.